 - The preview version is the one in the

 previewbranch.
 This is where most development happens first.
 In fact, features are developed, evolved and battle-tested here, before the APIs are stabilized and they are finally merged on the trunk.
 Applications that use the preview branch need to be aware that the APIs can break at any time (though we try to avoid gratuitous breakage).

 If you are upgrade the stable version, check the ChangeLog in the wiki to see latest changes that were merged into the stable version of libdragon.
 Also check the wiki page for common hurdles in upgrading libdragon.

-If you are upgrading the unstable version, instead, remember that some breaking changes are expected.
+If you are upgrading the preview version, instead, remember that some breaking changes are expected.
 We do not keep track of those though, so you will have to check the relevant header files yourself to check what is changed.